Demonikki/WeebApplications/hw3-new/README.md

 No significant difference was observed even throttled to 3G.
 The JQuery library package that gets downloaded is only around 84KB in size, which does not have significant impact on loading times.

+### TrackJs
+Add in the CDN of trackJS, then the trackJS server will monitor our project afterward.